rsbrennan-NOAA/SEFSC-MMTD-SpermWhale_RADseq_GOMex/README.md

 This repository contains scripts to analyze RADseq data from 73 sperm whale samples across the Gulf of Mexico and Atlantic.

-Raw data can be found at: TBD
+Raw data can be found at NCBI bioproject PRJNA1189584

 All scripts are found in the `scripts` directory and their function is described below.